gabrielmagal/discord-farm-merge-valley-hack/README.md

 <details>
   <summary>Click to expand the information</summary>

-1) Find any resource on the map (coin, gem, crate, energy, ticket)
+1) Find any resource on the map

    ![find](images/3_1.png)
 2) Click on it and you will see information in the `Scope` window